bugradba/AutoRes-HetNet/README.md

-Autonomous and Distributed Resource Management in 5G/6G HetNets 🔍 Project Overview
+# Autonomous and Distributed Resource Management in 5G/6G HetNets

+## Abstract

-This project addresses the Physical Resource Block (PRB) allocation problem in 5G heterogeneous networks (HetNets) using a fully decentralized and scalable approach.
-Instead of relying on a centralized controller, the system enables autonomous base stations to make local decisions while still achieving global network optimization.
+This study addresses the Physical Resource Block (PRB) allocation problem in 5G heterogeneous networks (HetNets) using a fully distributed and scalable approach.
+The proposed method eliminates the need for a centralized controller by enabling autonomous base stations to make local resource allocation decisions while collectively optimizing a global objective function.

-The proposed solution is based on a Graph Coloring Game (GCG) formulation and is evaluated under realistic physical layer conditions, including Urban Macro (UMa) channel models and stochastic user distribution.
+The system is based on a Graph Coloring Game (GCG) formulation and is evaluated under realistic physical layer conditions, including Urban Macro (UMa) channel models and stochastic user placement.
+Simulation results conducted with 40 base stations demonstrate that the proposed distributed algorithm completely eliminates inter-cell interference, achieving an average interference level of −56.34 dBm.

-🧠 Key Idea

-Local autonomy can lead to global order.

-Each base station independently selects PRBs by interacting only with its neighbors.
-Despite the absence of centralized coordination, the system converges to a Nash Equilibrium, where inter-cell interference is minimized and overall network performance is optimized.

-⚙️ System Model & Methodology

-Network Type: 5G / 6G Heterogeneous Networks (HetNets)

-Number of Base Stations: 40

-Bandwidth: 20 MHz

-Channel Model: Urban Macro (UMa)

-Resource Allocation Model: Graph Coloring Game

-Decision Making: Fully distributed (local information only)

-Each base station is modeled as a rational agent that:

-Competes for PRBs with neighboring stations

-Minimizes experienced interference

-Updates its strategy iteratively until equilibrium is reached

-📊 Simulation Results
-Metric	Result
-Interference Level	−56.34 dBm (effectively eliminated) User Throughput (Average)	223.72 Mbps
-Jain’s Fairness Index	0.7140
-Convergence	Nash Equilibrium achieved
-Scalability	High (no central controller)

-🔹 Although decisions are made locally, the algorithm successfully optimizes the global objective function, reducing the initially high interference cost to zero at equilibrium.
+Despite relying solely on local information, the algorithm successfully converges to a Nash Equilibrium, reducing the initially high interference cost to zero.
+This behavior provides strong evidence that local autonomous decision-making can lead to global network coordination.

+Under a bandwidth of 20 MHz, the system achieves an average user throughput of 223.72 Mbps, while maintaining a Jain’s Fairness Index of 0.7140.
+The results confirm that the proposed distributed resource management framework is scalable, interference-aware, and well-suited for dense 5G and future 6G network deployments.

-✅ Key Contributions
+## Key Features

-✔ Fully distributed PRB allocation without a central controller
+- Fully distributed PRB allocation without centralized control

-✔ Game-theoretic formulation using Graph Coloring Games
+- Game-theoretic formulation using Graph Coloring Games

-✔ Realistic physical layer modeling
+- Realistic physical layer modeling (Urban Macro)

-✔ Demonstration that local decision-making ensures global coordination
+- Nash Equilibrium convergence
+- High throughput and fairness performance

-✔ Scalable and suitable for dense 5G/6G deployments
+- Scalable architecture for dense HetNet scenarios

-🚀 Future Extensions (Planned)

-This framework is highly compatible with learning-based approaches, including:

-Reinforcement Learning (RL) for adaptive PRB selection

-Federated Learning (FL) for collaborative model training without raw data sharing

-Online Learning for real-time adaptation to dynamic network conditions

-These extensions can further improve adaptability, robustness, and performance in non-stationary environments.

-🛠 Technologies
+## Technologies

-Language: Go (simulation core)
+- Programming Language: Go

-Visualization: Python (optional)

-Modeling: Game Theory, Wireless Channel Models

-📌 Conclusion

-This project demonstrates that distributed intelligence can effectively replace centralized control in next-generation wireless networks.
-By combining game theory, realistic channel modeling, and autonomous agents, the system achieves high throughput, fairness, and zero interference, making it a strong candidate for future 5G/6G resource management architectures.
+- Simulation Domain: 5G / 6G Wireless Networks
+- Core Concepts: Game Theory, Distributed Systems, Resource Management

+## Future Work

+The current framework can be extended with learning-based methods such as Reinforcement Learning, Federated Learning, and Online Learning to improve adaptability in dynamic and non-stationary network environments.